Toggle menu

 Frequently asked questions

-When do the changes start happening?
+When did the changes take place?

-What properties would stay on weekly refuse collections?
+Which properties stayed on weekly refuse collections?

-Why is the council making these changes?
+Why did the council make these changes?

 Central government has set all councils a target recycling rate - the amount of household waste recycled - of 55%.
 This will increase to 65% by 2035.